Robert J. Cleary: Biography

 From 1987 to 1994, Cleary served as an Assistant U.S. Attorney for the Southern District of New York, eventually becoming Chief of the Major Crimes Unit.
 From to 1994 to 1999, he was the First Assistant United States Attorney for the District of New Jersey.

 In 1996, Cleary was appointed lead prosecutor in the Unabomber case, United States v.
 Theodore J. Kaczynski.
 Kaczynski was charged with sending a series of letter bombs from 1978 to 1995, killing three people and injuring 23.
 Kaczynski was convicted and is serving a life sentence without the possibility of parole.

 Cleary was sworn in as U.S. Attorney for the District of New Jersey on November 16, 1999, after his predecessor Faith S. Hochberg was appointed to be a federal judge on the U.S. District Court for the District of New Jersey.
 He served in this position until January 17, 2002, when he was succeeded by Christopher J. Christie.
 Later in 2002, he was appointed as Acting United States Attorney for the Southern District of Illinois while nominee Miriam Miquelon awaited confirmation.

 In June 2002, Cleary joined the New York City law firm Proskauer Rose as partner.

 In February 2006, in the wake of a police investigation codenamed Operation Slapshot, National Hockey League commissioner Gary Bettman announced that the NHL had retained Cleary to conduct its own investigation into the involvement of Rick Tocchet, an assistant coach for the Phoenix Coyotes, in an illegal bookmaking ring.
 After reviewing Cleary's report, Bettman announced in November 2007 that Tocchet would be reinstated in the NHL the following February.

+In January 2024, Cleary joined the New York City law firm Patterson Belknap Webb & Tyler as Of counsel.

+On February 27, 2024, the U.S. Trustee appointed Cleary as a bankruptcy examiner in the Chapter 11 bankruptcy proceedings of cryptocurrency exchange FTX.
+On March 20, 2024, the appointment was approved by Delaware bankruptcy judge John T. Dorsey.